sebdah/dynamodb-config-store/README.md

 In our lingo a **Store** is roughly equivivalent to a configuration file.
 And an **Option** is an key in the Store which holds zero or more **Keys**.

+## Documentation

+An overview of the functionality is provided below, for more detailed documentation please head over to [http://dynamodb-config-store.readthedocs.org/](http://dynamodb-config-store.readthedocs.org/).

 ## Usage

 ### Instanciate a Store